-The BEd AD Secondary Track (2-year) prepares candidates to teach in two chosen, teachable, content areas typically taught in junior high and high schools in Alberta.
-Because candidates accepted into this program come with a prior degree, they will follow a course schedule that will consist of Basic Education, Curriculum and Instruction methods, and specialization/minor/elective courses.
+The BEd AD Secondary Track (2-year) prepares candidates to teach in two chosen, teachable, content areas typically taught in secondary schools in Alberta.
+Because candidates accepted into this program come with a prior degree, they will follow a course schedule that will consist of breadth and professional education courses, and specialization/minor/elective courses.